New Jersey Court Records

 What Does a Tort Claim Contain in New Jersey?

-An initial notice of claims in New Jersey contains the following information:
+An initial notice of claims in New Jersey typically contains the following information:

-• The basis for the calculation of the claim, typically medical bills, cost of repairs, or recovery both in monetary terms and otherwise.
-For example, if the injured individual may not work for some time after treatment, the costs of lost income will be reimbursed.
+- The basis for the calculation of the claim, typically medical bills, cost of repairs, or recovery both in monetary terms and otherwise.
+For example, if the injured individual may not work for some time after treatment, the costs of lost income may be reimbursed.

 What Happens after a Tort Claim is Filed in New Jersey?

-When an individual files a claim in New Jersey in line with the 90-day deadline, all involved parties must immediately get a copy of the notice.
+When an individual files a claim in New Jersey in line with the 90-day deadline, the involved parties may immediately get a copy of the notice.
 Before the plaintiff can sue, give the government entity a six-month period to review the claim.
 If there is no response, the affected party can initiate legal action.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?

-Tort cases can be complicated, and many recommend finding expert help.
+Tort cases may be complicated, and many typically recommend finding expert help.
 Help could be in the form of advice or representation in court.
-Although the authorities do not insist, getting a lawyer from the inception of filing a claim can help ensure the government authorities do not reject it.
-Having a personal injury lawyer from the beginning will also help build the case, should there be a need to go to court.
-They provide counsel in demanding the right amount of damages from the public entity.
+Although legal representation is not mandatory, having a personal injury lawyer may help ease legal processes and build the case, should there be a need to go to court.
+They can also provide proper guidance when determining the right amount of damages from the public entity.

 How Can I Find a Personal Injury Lawyer Near Me?